rseichter/stown/README.md

 stown
 =====

-Stow file system objects by managing symlinks. "stown" was inspired by [GNU Stow](https://www.gnu.org/software/stow/), which I found very useful but too unwieldly for my personal use.
+"stown" manages file system object mapping via symlinks.
+It was inspired by [GNU Stow](https://www.gnu.org/software/stow/), which I found very useful but too unwieldly for my personal use.
 GNU Stow relies on a number of Perl modules and can be a hassle to install on minimalistic systems.
 In contrast, stown only requires Python 3.9 or newer, without additional modules.